gitter-badger/Browser/README.md

 [normalize.css](https://github.com/necolas/normalize.css) from your
 `node_modules` directory, in the same way as your JS packages get resolved.

+## HTML

+Included in this bundle is also [mako-html][mako-html], which allows HTML files to be parsed for dependencies to JS, CSS and even images.
+If your project's HTML is static, this can be a great addition to your workflow.

 ## Assets

 Assets refers to any external resources linked to by CSS files, such as images